New England under hurricane watch as threat from Henri grows

 Tropical Storm Henri will probably make landfall with a narrow corridor of winds sustained around 60 to 70 mph and gusts over 75 mph.

-New England is highly accustomed to serious windstorms, receiving annual buffets from nor’easters and.
+New England is highly accustomed to serious windstorms, receiving annual buffets from nor’easters and coastal storms.
 Wind is nothing new there and the infrastructure can usually handle it.
 What’s different this time is that the trees are fully leafed, something that’s not a factor during a cold-season storm.
 That means tree damage will be more widespread, and power outages could be considerable.

 Storm surge flooding will be problematic, particularly east of Henri’s center, where a fetch of onshore winds will pile water up against the coast.
 Up to 3 to 5 feet of coastal inundation is possible, which could flood roads, homes and businesses.